masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Player G : Locker W
 Player E : Locker S
 ```
-Befor on next story chapter, Let's dig into what the above code is doing.
+Befor on next story chapters, Let's dig into what the above code is doing.

 We have called **parentFunc**,
 ```javascript